 According to mental health charity Mind, 25% of us experience mental health issues every year.†

 Conditions like depression and anxiety can be debilitating, but as well as affecting your life, they might also make things difficult when it comes to taking out insurance products.

-Some types of ‘life events’ insurance might be affected by mental illness and there could also be consequences for car insurance.
+Some types of insurance may be affected by mental health issues.

 Under the Equality Act, insurers can’t charge more or refuse cover without good grounds, but depending on your condition you may find that mental health problems past and present could make getting cover more challenging.

 If you’ve suffered from mental health issues in the past, you should always check with your insurance provider to see if you’ll be covered.